- Will participants get study results and how will results be returned to participants?

-Those who participate in these studies will find out whether the oil spill affected local resident’s physical and mental health, stress, and ability to cope with the disaster and whether the oil spill affected the local fish.
-Those who participate will also learn more about the research process and science.
+Those who participated in these studies will find out whether the oil spill affected local resident’s physical and mental health, stress, and ability to cope with the disaster and whether the oil spill affected the local fish.
+Those who participated will also learn more about the research process and science.

 Did the oil spill affect the mental health of the Gulf coastal residents?